-Overwintering: Based on limited literature, the Great Bustard was formerly found in large flocks in winter throughout the Republic of Korea (of up to 100 individuals in the 1880s - perhaps mostly in northern provinces within present-day DPRK).
+Overwintering: Based on limited literature, the Great Bustard was formerly found in large flocks in winter throughout the Republic of Korea (ROK) (of up to 100 individuals in the 1880s - perhaps mostly in northern provinces within present-day DPRK).
 Smaller flocks appear to have been encountered with some frequency until at least the 1940s, especially close to Seoul.
-The species became much rarer in the second half of the twentieth century, with only one flock reported after the separation of Korea in 1953 (a flock of seven on November 29th, 1970, on Ganghwa Island, close to the border with the DPRK).
+The species became much rarer in the second half of the twentieth century, with only one flock reported after the separation of Korea in 1953 (a flock of seven on 29 November 1970, on Ganghwa Island, close to the border with the DPRK).

-In the 21st century, there have been perhaps only three mid-winter records, national in the north and west: 1-3 in c.
-2005; one male in 2016/ 2017; one female in early 2020, and one male in early 2023.
+In the 21st century, there have been perhaps only four mid-winter records: 1-3 in c.
+2005; one male in 2016/2017; one female in early 2020, and one male in early 2023.

 Most potentially suitable areas for the species in the ROK are probably visited at least occasionally by researchers and/or birdwatchers.
 Therefore, the paucity of records is an honest indication of the species' current status.
-The only areas where birds might occur regularly undetected are areas within the DMZ (4 km wide at maximum, half in the ROK, half in the DPRK); and also "new" reclamation areas without much infrastructure close to extensive agricultural areas.
-The most suitable such area currently is Saemangeum, where one was present in January 2020.
+The only areas where birds might occur regularly undetected are those within the Demilitarized Zone (4 km wide at maximum, half in the ROK, half in the DPRK); and also "new" reclamation areas without much infrastructure close to extensive agricultural areas.
+The most suitable such area currently is Saemangeum, where one Great Bustard was present in January 2020.